JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

    — e.g. `{"LO_SIZE": 3, "HI_SIZE": 4, "OUT_SIZE": 7}`
 3. Names used only in annotations (not body) are recovered from `func.__annotations__` and merged into the closure namespace
-4. A **canonical name** is computed from the factory chain + all closure variables (or a hash when factory params aren't in the closure — see Canonical function name format)
+4. A **canonical name** is computed from the factory chain + its REAL captured argument values (or, as a fallback, closure variables — see Canonical function name format)
 5. Dedup check: if the canonical name is already in `FuncLogicLookupTable`, return the existing Logic() immediately — no re-elaboration
 6. Otherwise, a fresh `FuncElaborator` elaborates the function; the result is stored under